vippsas/vipps-developers/vipps-test-environment.md

 ## Test users

-The welcome email that is automatically sent to **all** new customers contains information about your test user for the test environment.
+A welcome email is automatically sent to **all** new customers.
+This should contain information about your test user.
-Please search your mail, including the spam/junk folder if you do not find it.
+Please search your mail, including the spam/junk folder, if you do not find it.

-You can use this test user in the [Vipps test apps](#vipps-test-apps).
+The provided test user can be used in the [Vipps test apps](#vipps-test-apps).

-You must log in with the test user in the test app before you can complete payments for that user.
+You must log in with the test user in the test app, before you can complete payments for that user.

 You may use the same test user on multiple devices.